mozilla/pkipolicy/rootstore/policy.md

   hex-encoded bytes: `301006072a8648ce3d020106052b81040022`.

-The above encodings consist of an ecPublicKey OID (1.2.840.10045.2.1) with a named curve parameter of the curreponding curve OID.
+The above encodings consist of an ecPublicKey OID (1.2.840.10045.2.1) with a named curve parameter of the correponding curve OID.
 Certificates MUST NOT use the implicit or specified curve forms.

 When a root or intermediate certificate's ECDSA key is used to produce a